About

 *GVA – Gross Value Added

 SMEEF reflects the fact that Scotland’s seas are not only an incredibly rich resource of natural capital but also a shared space.
-Unfortunately, historically there has been limited emphasis on coastal and marine enhancement projects and associated funding and SMEEF is designed to help to rectify this.
+Unfortunately, historically there has been limited emphasis on coastal and marine enhancement projects and associated funding and SMEEF is designed to help rectify this.

 Employment opportunities